 Dr Hazel Assender

-The project will examine phase separation processes in thin film polymers, comparing the processes and kinetics in thin film systems with those in the bulk.
+§ The project will examine phase separation processes and morphological changes in thin film polymers, comparing the processes and kinetics in thin film systems with those in the bulk.
+Collaborations with other universities should allow novel polymer systems to be investigated.

 Also see homepages: Hazel Assender